-- Your favorite recipes may be adjusted for cooking in the canner by following the general directions in this book for the particular type of food being cooked.
+- ◆ Your favorite recipes may be adjusted for cooking in the canner by following the general directions in this book for the particular type of food being cooked.
 Decrease the length of cooking time by two-thirds, since pressure cooking is much faster than ordinary cooking methods.
+Recipes are cooked at 15 pounds of pressure.
 Because there is little evaporation from the canner, the amount of liquid should be decreased.
 Add about 2 cups more liquid than desired in the finished product.
-There must always be water or some other liquid in the bottom of the canner to form the necessary steam. - Use the cooking rack when it is desirable to cook foods out of the cooking liquid.
+There must always be water or some other liquid in the bottom of the canner to form the necessary steam. - ♦ Use the cooking rack when it is desirable to cook foods out of the cooking liquid.
 When foods are pressure cooked out of the liquid, flavors will not intermingle.
 Therefore, it is possible to cook several foods at once, as long as they have similar cooking times.
-If it is desirable to blend flavors, do not use the cooking rack. - When the body of your canner is heated, the metal expands.
+If it is desirable to blend flavors, do not use the cooking rack. - ♦ When the body of your canner is heated, the metal expands.
 Therefore, it may be difficult to close the cover on a heated body.
 When this happens, allow canner to cool slightly. - Foods are quickly cooked in the canner.
-Therefore, to prevent overcooking, it is important to accurately time the cooking period. - If your cooked food has more liquid than you desire, simmer to evaporate excess liquid. - When pressure cooking at high altitudes, the cooking time needs to be increased 5% for every 1,000 feet above the first 2,000 feet.
-Following this rule, the time would be increased as follows: - 3,000 ft. ...
-5% 4,000 ft. ...
-10% 5,000 ft. ...
-15% 6,000 ft. ...
-20% 7,000 ft. ...
-25% 8,000 ft. ...
-30% - ♦ If you have questions on recipes or timetables write to: Test Kitchen, National Presto Industries, Inc., 3925 North Hastings Way, Eau Claire, Wisconsin 54703-3703, phone 1-800-368-2194.
-You may also contact us at our website www.gopresto.com.
-Inquiries will be answered promptly by letter, phone, or email.
+Therefore, to prevent overcooking it is important to accurately time the cooking period. - If your cooked food has more liquid than you desire, simmer to evaporate excess liquid. - When pressure cooking at high altitudes, the cooking time needs to be increased 5% for every 1,000 feet above the first 2,000 feet.
+Following this rule, the time would be increased as follows:

+3,000 ft. ...
+5% 5,000 ft. ...
+15% 7,000 ft. ...
+25% 4,000 ft. ...
+10% 6,000 ft. ...
+20% 8,000 ft. ...
+30%

+♦ If you have questions on recipes or timetables, contact the Test Kitchen by calling 1-800-368-2194, or email us through our website at www.GoPresto.com.